webp-sh/webp_server_go/README.md

 ## WebP Cloud Services

-We are currently building a new service called [WebP Cloud Services](https://webp.se/), it now has two parts:
+We are currently building a new service called [WebP Cloud Services](https://webp.se/), it now has three parts:

 * [Public Service](https://public.webp.se)
   * GitHub Avatar/Gravater reverse proxy with WebP optimization, for example, change `https://www.gravatar.com/avatar/09eba3a443a7ea91cf818f6b27607d66` to `https://gravatar.webp.se/avatar/09eba3a443a7ea91cf818f6b27607d66` for rendering will get a smaller version of gravater, making your website faster